Vaccination, Testing & Masking Requirements

 - Complete the appropriate exemption form.

 - Upload the completed exemption form on the UNM vaccination verification site.
-The request will then be reviewed by the office of Compliance, Ethics, and Equal Opportunity.
+The request will then be reviewed by the appropriate office.

 - Expect an e-mail response [note that high volume may lengthen response time].

 - Individuals with approved exemptions may be required to comply with additional Covid Safe Practices.

 Students who have been granted a limited remote online exemption from the UNM Administrative Mandate on Required Vaccination should be aware that not all degree programs at UNM can be completed entirely online.
 Click here for a list of degrees that can be completed entirely online.
 A limited remote online exemption exempts a student from providing proof of vaccination based on the student's commitment not to visit UNM's physical campuses during the semester of exemption.
 The limited remote online exemption only pertains to the UNM Administrative Mandate on Required Vaccination.
 It does not apply to or guarantee enrollment in online classes, availability of classes online, or availability of degree programs online.
 Students who have been granted a limited remote online exemption should work closely with their advisors to develop a feasible plan for degree completion.

 Faculty, Staff, and Students at the Health Sciences Center who have a pending or approved Religious or Disability/Medical Condition/Pregnancy/Lactation Status exemption or accommodation from receiving the vaccine are required to submit to weekly COVID testing.

 Note that effective Monday, May 16th, weekly COVID testing is no longer required for Main or Branch Campus faculty, staff, and students with religious or medical exemptions.

 Who does this apply to?